constellation-daq/Constellation/docs/reference/cxx/satellite/data.md

 needs to be called to receive the Begin-of-Run (BOR) message, which includes the sending satellite's configuration.
 In the satellite's `stopping` function, {cpp:func}`SingleDataReceiver::stopping() <constellation::data::SingleDataReceiver::stopping()>` needs to be called at the beginning to prepare for receiving the End-of-Run (EOR) message.
+If the satellite supports reconfiguration in ORBIT, {cpp:func}`SingleDataReceiver::reconfiguring() <constellation::data::SingleDataReceiver::reconfiguring()>` needs to be called at the end of the satellite's `reconfiguring` function.

 ### Receiving Data during the Run